opulo-inc/documentation/docs/byop/wiring-and-pneumatics/routing-y-umbilical/index.md

 2. Plug in the other connector (six terminal connector with only four wires) into the X Axis Stepper Motor, also on the left side of the Y Gantry.
   ![](images/IMG_0792.JPG)

-3. Align the cable bundle as shown in the picture below, and secure the cable to the {{<tooltip "Y Gantry Umbilical Mount" "FDM-0010">}} with three big zip ties.
+3. Align the cable bundle as shown in the picture below, and secure the cable to the `Y Gantry Umbilical Mount` with three big zip ties.
   ![](images/IMG_0794.JPG)

 4. Lastly, plug in the Y axis limit switch using the YL cable.